sybrew/the-seo-framework/readme.txt

 		* The admin helper-scripts have been optimized to execute no unnecessary paint-jobs, lowering browser-CPU usage.
 		* The SEO Settings notifications no longer get dragged around your page on-load, and instead are preemptively placed.
 This prevents painting the whole page three times.
 		* We now mostly use WordPress' built-in window-resize debounce-handler, which reduces some processing required.
+		* We now default all URL escaping to check for HTTPS first, instead of HTTP.
+If you're not on the TLS protocol already... do it!
+It's free, and good for SEO.
 		* We split the main JavaScript and CSS files into multiple, dedicated files.
 Improving performance and lowering power consumption on all pages where TSF is active.
 			* **HTTP/2:** To take full advantage of this change, multiplexing support (like in HTTP/2) is advised.
 			* **CSS:** This significantly lowers class and ID lookups on every page load and DOM update, which drastically lowers processing time.